vibe-io/cdk-extensions/API.md

 - *Type:* constructs.Construct

-A CDK Construct that will serve as this stack's parent in the construct tree.
+A CDK Construct that will serve as this resource's parent in the construct tree.

 ---